MihirMK17/Discrete-Path-Planning---BFS-DFS-Dijkstra-A-star/README.md

 - Cost of Path: 130

 ## Dijkstra's Algorithm
 Dijkstra's algorithm is used to find the shortest path from a start node to all other nodes in a weighted graph.
+The code uses dictionaries to store parent-child relation in order to backtrack from goal to the initial node and obtains the actions by reversing the actions array.
+During forward search, Dijkstra is similar to BFS and explores all connceted nodes.
+But, unlike BFS, it only travels to the one which has the least cost to go.

 ### Avoid-East Cost
 This cost function prioritizes paths that avoid moving in the eastward direction.
 ![Dijkstra_westCost](https://github.com/MihirMK17/Discrete-Path-Planning-BFS-DFS-Dijkstra-A-star/assets/123691876/07412c47-e681-4fe7-8a56-6285d7566a86)
+- Nodes visited: 242
+- Cost of Path: 25875

 ![Dijkstra_westcost_west_goal](https://github.com/MihirMK17/Discrete-Path-Planning-BFS-DFS-Dijkstra-A-star/assets/123691876/82f99b53-702f-4ced-905c-bbc0ee896e86)

 ### Avoid-West Cost